Carbodiphosphoranes

-Carbodiphosphoranes are a class of organophosphorus compounds with general formula C(PR_{3})_{2}, consisting of a central carbon atom bound to two phosphine ligands by dative bonds.
+Carbodiphosphoranes are a class of organophosphorus compounds and a subtype of carbones with general formula C(PR_{3})_{2}, consisting of a central carbon atom bound to two phosphine ligands by dative bonds.
 The central carbon atom has formal oxidation state zero and two high-energy lone pairs with σ and π-symmetry, making carbodiphosphoranes highly nucleophilic and strongly σ- and π-donating through the carbon atom.
-Carbodiphosphoranes have gained interest for their unique double-donating properties, and have been used as ligands in a number of main group and transition metal complexes.
-Carbodiphosphoranes generally have a significantly bent geometry, but observed P–C–P bond angles range from 120° to 180°.
-Carbodiphosphoranes are a subtype of carbones.
+Carbodiphosphoranes have gained interest for their unique double-donating properties, and have been used as ligands in a number of main group and transition metal complexes with applications in catalysis.
+Carbodiphosphoranes generally have a bent molecular geometry, but observed P–C–P bond angles range from 100° to 180°.

-The term “carbodiphosphorane” can also refer to hexaphenylcarbodiphosphorane, the most common carbodiphosphorane used in chemistry and the first species synthesized.
+The term "carbodiphosphorane" can also refer to hexaphenylcarbodiphosphorane, the most common carbodiphosphorane used in chemistry and the first species synthesized.

-Structure and bonding
+Structure and Bonding

 The electronic structure of carbodiphosphoranes was initially proposed alongside their original synthesis in 1961 to be a resonance hybrid of a double-bonded species isoelectronic to carbodiimides and a bisylide with the central carbon atom having a formal charge of -2.
 Kaska et al. in 1971 proposed an additional coordinatively unsaturated structure with two dative bonds from the phosphorus lone pairs and all four valence electrons of carbon unengaged in bonding, which has since been confirmed as the major resonance contributor to carbodiphosphoranes by computational studies.
-In 1976, the synthesis of a geminal dimetallated carbodiphosphorane species was reported by Schmidbaur et al., demonstrating their ability to bind two metals at the central carbon, which is consistent with the bisylide and zero-valent resonance structures.
+In 1976, the earliest synthesis of a geminal dimetallated carbodiphosphorane species was reported by Schmidbaur et al., demonstrating for the first time their ability to bind two metals at the central carbon, which provided experimental evidence consistent with the bisylide and zero-valent resonance structures.